WasifKhan/ChessAI/README.md

 ## TODO
 ### **Wasif**
 - **solution to loss problem of passing in board:**
-  - current prediction is 142 array of 0s with 1 non-zero entry. simply change all these values to *some notion* of board value, most simple is just `board.value`. complex could be including positions of pieces into computation of board value...eventually infer board value??....MSE loss is OK, but then don't softmax last layer..use sigmoid
+  - current prediction is 142 array of 0s with 1 non-zero entry. simply change all these values to *some notion* of board value, most simple is just `board.value`. complex finsih with using #attacks-#attacked?....MSE loss is OK, but then don't softmax last layer..use sigmoid
 - clean backend/parser
 - #### MILESTONE 1.5 base smart AI done
 - Set up cnn/RNN/RNN,CNN/Greedy/Greedy+exploit